SCCMOG/home-assistant-addons/sonarr_proxy/README.md

 ## Options

-- `destination` (required): this should be the local URL on which the Sonarr frontend is running, e.g. `http://192.168.2.43:8989`.
+- `server` (required): this should be the local URL on which the Sonarr frontend is running, e.g. `192.168.2.43:8989`.
 Make sure there is no trailing slash!